wso2/docs-apk/en/docs/get-started/quick-start-guide.md

     --form 'definitionFile=@"path/to/SampleAPIDefinition.json"'
     ```

 Execute the command below.
-You will be able to see that the `Sample API` is successfully deployed as shown in the image.
+You will be able to see that the Httproutes related to the `Sample API` is successfully deployed as shown in the image.

 === "Command"
     ```
-    kubectl get apis
+    kubectl get httproutes
     ```

     [![Deployed API](../assets/img/get-started/deployed-api.png)](../assets/img/get-started/deployed-api.png)